Beyond the Crowd: LLM-Augmented Community Notes for Governing Health Misinformation

 \subsection{Utility-Guided Evidence Curation}

-In the automation mode (Section~\ref{sec:llm-automation}), evidence is sourced from the Web through a utility-guided selection process rather than human-provided URLs as in the augmentation mode (Section~\ref{sec:llm-augmentation}).
-Given a candidate pool $\mathcal{P}$ of evidence snippets (each containing a webpage title and summary from Google Custom Search API \footnote{\url{https://developers.google.com/custom-search/}}), an LLM estimates the \textit{utility} of each snippet in supporting the flagged post.
-The following prompt is used for judgment: \begin{prompt}{Utility Judgment in Note Automation (Section \ref{sec:llm-automation})}
+In the automation mode (\S \ref{sec:llm-automation}), evidence is sourced from the Web through a utility-guided selection process rather than human-provided URLs as in the augmentation mode (\S \ref{sec:llm-augmentation}).
+Given a candidate pool $\mathcal{P}$ of evidence snippets (each containing a webpage title and summary from Google Custom Search API\footnote{\url{https://developers.google.com/custom-search/}}), an LLM estimates the \textit{utility} of each snippet for supporting or contextualizing the flagged post.
+The prompt template used for utility judgment is shown below: \begin{prompt}{}

 SYSTEM\_PROMPT = ``You are a careful selector.
 Output exactly ONE integer as instructed.'' \\

 You are selecting one source (healthcare-related Community Note utility).